Gurvanbar/Hackathon-ut-lads/README.md

 Voxmail AI offers two ways to interact:

-- **Keyboard Shortcuts (Recommended)**: Enable "Auto-read from clipboard" in the config to use the default shortcut (`Ctrl + Space`, customizable).
+- **Keyboard Shortcuts (Recommended for productivity)**: Enable "Auto-read from clipboard" in the config to use the default shortcut (`Ctrl + Space`, customizable).
 Copy an email to your clipboard, trigger the shortcut, speak your response, and Voxmail AI will:
   1. Transcribe your audio.
   2. Identify the sender and prompt to add them to your contact directory if new.
   3. Generate a professional email and paste it at your cursor.